hipposareevil/books/README.md

 ## Redis
 [Redis](https://redis.io/) is used to store and manage authorization tokens.
-The various services utilize redis to authorize a caller for an operation.
+The various services utilize redis to authorize a caller for an o peration.

+# Metrics

+Metrics are provided via [graphite](https://graphiteapp.org/) and [grafana](https://grafana.com/).

+See [metrics](https://github.com/hipposareevil/books/blob/master/metrics/README.md) for more information.

 # Prerequisites